Due to COVID 19, all library programs have been cancelled through summer. Check frequently for webinars and fall programs to be posted on this page.

 Identify common weeds in your lawn and garden and get some tips for controlling them with Master Gardener Tom Wentzel.

-Watch here: WEEDS: Identify and Control
+Watch: WEEDS: Identify and Control

 Shady spots in your yard, such as under a tree or on the north side of a building, can be a challenge.
 Master Gardener Kathy Baum explains how you can best utilize these spaces and explore plants that will thrive.

-Watch the presentation: SHADE GARDENING
+Watch: SHADE GARDENING

 For those of you who were unable to watch the Jumping Worm webinar live, see below for the link to the recording.
 Thanks to Steve Lankton with the Manitowoc Master Gardeners and Brad Herrick, presenter, for sharing with us.